What type of content do you primarily create?

 2. Be concise

-Your trailer only needs to be long enough to get someone to click subscribe and, ideally, watch another video.
-There’s no hard rule, but I’d recommend keeping your trailer under a minute.
+Your YouTube channel trailer only needs to be long enough to get someone to click subscribe and, ideally, watch another video.
+While there's no hard rule, most successful channel trailers stay under a minute to maintain viewer interest.

 3. Provide a value proposition

 What will a viewer get if they subscribe to your channel?
-Good trailers promise something tangible, like The Editing Podcast’s trailer that positions the channel as a way to become a better editor.
-Value propositions shouldn’t be overly vague.
-Kurzgesagt: In a Nutshell promises to explain the vast universe one video at a time, while highlighting videos to entice viewers.
+Good trailers promise something tangible, like The Editing Podcast's trailer that positions the channel as a way to become a better editor.
+Avoid overly vague value propositions.
+Kurzgesagt: In a Nutshell promises to explain the vast universe one video at a time, while highlighting specific videos to entice viewers.

 4. Have a call to action

-It may be obvious, but remind the viewer to subscribe.
-Don’t burden the trailer by cramming in multiple calls for multiple things—keep it simple.
+It may be obvious, but remember to include a clear call to action asking viewers to subscribe.
+Don't burden your channel trailer by cramming in multiple calls for multiple things—keep it simple and focused on subscription.

-What makes your channel different from others in the same niche?
-Your trailer should establish what is unique about your channel, likely some combination of your personality and approach to the topic.
+What makes your YouTube channel different from others in the same niche?
+Your trailer should establish what is unique about your channel, likely some combination of your personality, content style, and approach to the topic.

 Also consider how what isn't explicitly said can differentiate your channel.
 Do you have a unique animation style to show off, or a specific brand of visual humor?